d-krupke/cpsat-primer/README.md

 Constraints such as `AddMultiplicationEquality` can be significantly(!!!) more expensive.

 > __If you are coming from the MIP-world, you should not overgeneralize your experience__
 > to CP-SAT as the underlying techniques are different.
-It does not relay on the linear
+It does not rely on the linear
 > relaxation as much as MIP-solvers do.
 Thus, you can often use modelling techniques that are
 > not efficient in MIP-solvers, but perform reasonably well in CP-SAT.
 For example,
 > I had a model that required multiple absolute values and performed significantly